CheesePie13/CheesePie13.github.io/projects/_posts/2021-04-16-island-mini-putt.md

 - A basic menu system

 ### Future Improvements
-For the 1.0 release I'm hoping to add the following features and improvements:
+For a 1.0 release I would want to add the following features and improvements:
 - Full 18 hole course and a hard version of the course
 - Regular play mode with scorecard
 - Transition animations between holes